hp2304/Digital-Image-Processing/PCA_face_recog/readme.md

 * Display image for which euclidean distance is minimum b.w. weights of test image and weights of train image (among many images).

 ## Usage
 * Run **my_pca.m**.
-First all 15 the eigenfaces will be displayed (I am taking **k=15**, you can change it in the code, also you have to change code for displaying k eigen faces).
+First, all 15 eigenfaces will be displayed (I am taking **k=15**, you can change it in the code.
+Also you have to change code for displaying the eigenfaces if you change k).
 After that try any test image and it will display closest matched face.